BenWassa/Janus/reports/sprint_report.md

 # Project Janus – Sprint Report

 ## Overview
-This document summarizes the work completed across sixteen development sprints and the current state of the Project Janus repository.
+This document summarizes the work completed across twenty-two development sprints and the current state of the Project Janus repository.

 ## Sprint Accomplishments
 1. **Sprint 1 – Trait glossary and tagging API.** Introduced psychological weighting for quest choices, enabling traits to be tracked throughout gameplay.